2020PB/police-brutality/reports/Washington.md

 ### Officer holds down protestor to arrest, pepper sprays nurse | July 25th

 Footage shows Seattle police pinning a protestor down against a concrete barrier to arrest them.
-A nurse in scrubs approaches the officers and protestor but is immediately pepper sprayed.
+A nurse in scrubs grabs the protestor.
+She says "something hit me in the ass," believed to be an impact munition She is then pepper sprayed.

-tags: protestor, arrest, pepper-spray, spray
+tags: protestor, arrest, pepper-spray, spray, shoot, projectile

 id: wa-seattle-30